Planisphere: The star chart

 Since the planisphere shows the celestial sphere in a printed flat, there is always considerable distortion.
 Planispheres, like all charts, are made using a certain projection method.
 For planispheres there are two major methods in use, leaving the choice with the designer.
 One such method is the polar azimuthal equidistant projection.
 Using this projection the sky is charted centered on one of the celestial poles (polar), while circles of equal declination (for instance 60°, 30°, 0° (the celestial equator), −30°, and −60°) lie equidistant from each other and from the poles (equidistant).
 The shapes of the constellations are proportionally correct in a straight line from the centre outwards, but at right angles to this direction (parallel to the declination circles) there is considerable distortion.
 That distortion will be worse as the distance to the pole gets greater.
 If we study the famous constellation of Orion in this projection and compare this to the real Orion, we can clearly see this distortion.
 One notable planisphere using azimuthal equidistant projection addresses this issue by printing a northern view on one side and the southern view on the other, thus reducing the distance charted from the center outward.

 The stereographic projection solves this problem while introducing another.
 Using this projection the distances between the declination circles are enlarged in such a way that the shapes of the constellations remain correct.
 Naturally in this projection the constellations on the edge become too large in comparison to constellations near the celestial pole: Orion will be twice as high as it should be.
-(This is the same effect that makes Greenland so huge in Mercator charts.)
+(This is the same effect that makes Greenland so huge in Mercator maps.)
 Another disadvantage is that, with more space for constellations near the edge of the planisphere, the space for the constellations around the celestial pole in question will be less than they deserve.
 For observers at moderate latitudes, who can see the sky near the celestial pole of their hemisphere better than that nearer the horizon, this may be a good reason to prefer a planisphere made with the polar azimuthal equidistant projection method.